Wildlife smuggling: Culture

-Asia
+Asian culture

-China
+China culture

 The use of Traditional Chinese medicine (TCM) began during the 10th century BCE.
 Utilizing a variety of plants and animals, TCM was considered the key to treating disease and mitigating the effects of aging.
 Around 200 years after discovering the germ theory of disease, TCM began to receive pushback from younger, educated crowds.
 Despite the pushback, TCM remains an essential aspect of cultural identity for many in the Chinese nation, bringing $10 million into the economy in 2005.

 Using animal derivatives for traditional medicines has been considered a key driver for the global wildlife trafficking trade.
 Many commonly used species are now listed as threatened or endangered by the IUCN, with other species showing declines in their populations.

 A study sought insights into China's millennial population's attitude towards consuming wildlife products for medicinal purposes.
 Of the 350 students surveyed by Chinese university students, three-quarters of respondents had yet to try any wildlife products, and only 11% of those respondents stated interest in trying them in the future.
 Chinese culture historically held a utilitarian view of nature.
 Still, with societal and cultural shifts, this may begin to change with China's youth.